realworldocaml/book/en/compiler-output-formats.md

 This mode causes `ocamlc` to output a C object file that containing the bytecode for the OCaml part of the program, as well as a `caml_startup` function.
-The object file can then be linked with other C code using the standard C compiler, or even turned in a standalone C shared library.
+All of the OCaml modules are linked into this object file as bytecode, just as they would be for an executable.

-The bytecode runtime library is installed as `libcamlrun` in the standard OCaml directory (obtained by `ocamlc -where`).
+This object file can then be linked with C code using the standard C compiler, and only needs the bytecode runtime library (which is installed as `libcamlrun.a`).
 Creating an executable just requires you to link the runtime library with the bytecode object file.
-Here's a quick example to show how it all fits together.
+Here's an example to show how it all fits together.

 Create two OCaml source files that contain a single print line.